 Vietnam’s Quy Nhon city in the province of Binh Dinh is one of three cities outside of Europe in focus for the project, along with Medellín in Colombia and Chengdu in China.

 RMIT Vietnam was awarded the funding through its involvement as a partner in a research consortium led by Fundación CARTIF, a research and technology centre in Spain.

 The consortium has 28 members including research centres, industry groups and universities across Belgium, China, Colombia, Finland, Germany, Italy, Spain, Turkey, the United Kingdom and Vietnam.
 RMIT's strategic partner Arup is also a member.

-RMIT Vietnam’s participation has been led by Associate Professor Sarah Bekessy from RMIT’s Centre for Urban Research and coordinated in Europe by Dr Sergio Tirado and Dr Marta Fernandez at RMIT Europe.
-In Vietnam, it has been facilitated by Professor Alex Stojcevski and Associate Professor Thuy Nguyen Thanh at RMIT Vietnam.
+RMIT Vietnam’s participation has been led by Associate Professor Sarah Bekessy from RMIT’s Centre for Urban Research and coordinated in Europe by Dr Sergio Tirado and Dr Marta Fernandez at RMIT Europe with the support of Associate Professor Thuy Nguyen Thanh at RMIT Vietnam.

 RMIT Vietnam President Professor Gael McDonald said the H2020 funding award was a significant achievement for both the University as well as the country.

 “It will contribute to showcasing RMIT Vietnam’s research capacity and potential as well as widen the door to future applications for European research funding in Vietnam,” she said.